ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

       const token = jwt.sign(claims, process.env.JWT_SECRET, options);
       ```

-      Relogin to the app and take a look at our JWT decoded now:
+      Relogin to the app and decode the JWT again.
+The decoded JWT should look something like this:

       ```js
       {